 The Lehmbruck Museum continued their series 'Sculpture 21st' with Antony Gormley.
 In his monographic presentation in the iconic Glass Hall, Gormley showed one sculpture, LOSS (2006), from the 'Blockworks' series.

-This life-sized figure is composed of a number of individual steel blocks, and treating the body as a relationship of cells, Gormley has replaced the anatomy of the singular body with an organisation of parts similar to that of buildings within a city.
+This life-sized sculpture is composed of a number of individual steel blocks, and, by treating the body as a relationship of cells, Gormley has replaced the anatomy of the singular body with an organisation of parts similar to that of buildings within a city.
 He thus replaces a concern with life-like appearance with the syntax of the city as the place of the collective body.
-As with many of the later 'Blockworks' the individual rectangular masses that make up the form hover at the surface, rarely touching, making a broken silhouette and evoking an entropic disintegration.
+As with many of the later 'Blockworks', the individual rectangular masses that make up the form hover at the surface, rarely touching, making a broken silhouette and evoking an entropic disintegration.
 Its lowered head makes it seem like a universal personification of melancholia and loneliness.

-To accompany this exhibition, Antony Gormley spoke about the potential of sculpture and the question of what it can do in a lecture 'What Can Sculpture Do?' at the Lehmbruck Museum on 22 November, 2014.
+To accompany this exhibition, Antony Gormley spoke about the potential of sculpture in the lecture 'What Can Sculpture Do?' at the Lehmbruck Museum on 22 November, 2014.